 The U.S. Food and Drug Administration (FDA) plays a major role in regulating animal use.
 In February 2020, the FDA issued a guidance draft on the nonclinical use of drugs and biologics in guinea pigs.
 This draft states that scientists should use in vitro, in chemico, and in silico methods instead of guinea pigs.

 Many other names are worth mentioning, the CVMP (Committee for Medicinal Products for Veterinary Use), Joint 3Rs Working Group, CHMP (Committee for Medicinal Products for Human Use).
 These working groups are working on the application of the 3Rs in regulatory manners.
-Besides, they advise on all concerning matters on the use of animals in testing.
-Furthermore, they focus on the proper use of the 3Rs.
+Besides, they advise on all concerning matters on the use of animals in research.
+Furthermore, they focus on the proper use of the 3Rs of animal research.

 Alternative Animal Models that Fall Under the 3Rs Guidelines

-As part of the Replacement principle in the 3Rs, seeking out alternative models is essential.
+As part of the Replacement principle in the 3Rs of animal research, seeking out alternative models is essential.
 Fortunately, there are many different alternative models that exist and allow researchers to continue their Drug Discovery, all while lowering costs and producing worthwhile results.
 Let’s review two of the most beneficial alternative models, Zebrafish and Daphnia.

 Zebrafish for Ethical Animal Research